sjdv1982/seamless/seamless-towards-02.md

 hash => computation. hash1 is the grand checksum of a computation JSON, computation is the computation JSON itself.
   Only non-error computations (status OK) are cached thus.

+NOTE: make computation servers also for low-level transformers, and for reactors marked as "pure".

 Cell server:
 hash+hash2 => value.
 Serves grand cell values (can be rather big). hash is the